samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 ### Raw event file and data format

-Data is exported hourly as zipped archive JSON files, and partitioned by the hour with one or multiple files per hour.
+Amplitude exports data hourly as a zipped archive of JSON files, partitioned by the hour with one or more files per hour.
 Each file contains one event JSON object per line.

 File names have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (for example, `server_upload_time`):